 “The Fullers found that their work in 1745 - 6 of which much was for the Ordnance, gave a profit of £1,181 17s 6d on an outlay of £4,775.
 There are references in the Fuller letters which suggest that margins could even reach 30 -40 per cent.
 However, the risks were such that results were most uneven: in 1756 Heathfield furnace was said to have gained £2,058 and in the following year to have lost £957.”

 Iron Industry of the Weald, Henry Cleere and David Crossley, p.
 200.

 The Board of Ordnance and the Navy Board were the chief purchasers of Fuller guns.
 They did, however sell to the merchant service and overseas.
 “In 1746 24-pounders were supplied to Ireland and in 1752-4 orders were dispatched to the Queen of Hungary, to Sardinia and to Naples.”
 The Fuller Letters, p. xxii.

 There are several factors which contributed to the demise of the Fullers’ Heathfield furnace.
 Wood for charcoal was in short supply as local forests had been depleted over the years.
 During the Seven Years’ War, the Ordnance Board lowered the rates it would pay and the Wealden ironmasters could not compete with the Carron Company in Scotland which used coke fueled furnaces.

-The high income derived from the Jamaican sugar plantations and their landed estate was more than enough to sustain the Fullers, so perhaps they felt no economic pressure to develop their cannon founding methods.
+The income derived from the Jamaican sugar plantations and their properties in Sussex was more than enough to sustain the Fullers, so perhaps they felt no economic pressure to develop their cannon founding methods.

 The Heathfield furnace closed in 1787 and the Burwash forge continued work until 1803.
 When the Ashburnham Furnace shut down in 1813, 270 years of Wealden iron founding came to an end.